lindsayrr8/lindsayrr8.github.io/_posts/2025-04-20-my-new-blog-post.md

 The more time I've spent with `R`, the more grateful I am that it is such a simple, concise, and straightforward programming language.
 It makes tasks like animation extremely simple and approachable.

-In the spirit of that, I am sharing my code and the resulting animation with you here so that you can try it yourself if you're curious:
+In the spirit of that, I am sharing my code and the resulting animation with you here so that you can try it yourself if you're also curious:

 ```R